 Urine as an alternative biofluid for detecting and monitoring treatment of urological and systemic cancers has shown potential.
 Urine sampling is easily accessible and available in larger quantities, allows for non-invasive and self-collection and is cost efficient.
 Sampling is also not limited by the health status of a patient and does not entail any risk of transmission of blood-borne pathogens (5).

-Several biomarkers, including circulating molecules such as cfDNA can be found in urine.
+Several biomarkers can be found in urine, including circulating molecules such as cfDNA.
 Urine has also shown to be more a sensitive alternative for early detection or monitoring recurrence of cancers in the genitourinary tract (3).

 Examples of common DNA methylation biomarkers in cancer research